Launch Your Product, Course, or Service Successfully with These Tips

 3. Assign Roles and Responsibilities

-Once you have your team in place, assign clear roles and responsibilities.
-Make sure everyone knows:
+Once your team is in place, it’s time to assign clear roles and responsibilities.
+Everyone should know:

 Their specific tasks